--Mario R., real estate, Ariz.
+-Male respondent, real estate sales, Ariz.

 Not aware of estate taxes but claim to be prepare (13% of total)

 Only 13% of respondents feel prepared for "death taxes," even though they indicated no awareness of "death tax" at the beginning of the interview.
 They have contingency plans in place to help cover the "death tax," even though they did not specifically plan for that purpose.